researchsoft/website/content/about-resa/20-content.md

 +++

-The vision of the Research Software Alliance (ReSA) is that research software is recognised and valued as a fundamental and vital component of research worldwide.
+The vision of the Research Software Alliance (ReSA) is that research software and those who develop and maintain it are recognised and valued as fundamental and vital to research worldwide.

 A [wide range](https://arxiv.org/abs/1811.08473) of research software organisations and programs exist internationally to address the varied challenges in software productivity, quality, reproducibility, and sustainability.
-ReSA aims to coordinate across these efforts to leverage investments, to achieve the shared long-term goal of research software valued as a fundamental and vital component of research worldwide.
-The [ReSA engagement plan for 2021](https://drive.google.com/file/d/1QfjwVlrwCrIM8GKcsbR7HVmIGgQXCKcX/view) provides details on how community engagement occurs.
+ReSA aims to coordinate across these efforts to leverage investments, to achieve shared goals.
+The [ReSA Strategic Plan](https://drive.google.com/drive/u/1/folders/1Ez2b2Gj6U3Z99fWCoX5K9uOsNLiV5Coo) provides details.
+The [ReSA engagement plan for 2021](https://drive.google.com/file/d/1QfjwVlrwCrIM8GKcsbR7HVmIGgQXCKcX/view) contains more information on how community engagement occurs.

 ReSA aims to achieve this through: